-The output of the test set is controlled by means of a proven SCR controller, which drives modular solid-state relays.
+The output of the test set is controlled by means of a proven SCR controller, which drives A Thyristor assy.
 This provides precise initial phase angle control to reduce DC offset for inductive loads and more consistent pulse currents.
-Snubbers are incorporated to eliminate false firing and latching problems.
 The phase angle is internally adjustable and is preset for optimal waveforms with most breakers.

-The measurement of output current and time is accomplished by means of the proven MAC-20, which uses highly accurate A/D circuitry and intelligent firmware to resolve true-RMS values of distorted waveforms.
+The measurement of output current and time is accomplished by means of the proven MAC-21, which uses highly accurate A/D circuitry and intelligent firmware to resolve true-RMS values of distorted waveforms.
 It also provides features such as preset ON times for convenient jogging of output current without overheating the breaker or causing unwanted trips.

 The entire test set has been designed for reliability, ruggedness, and ease of use.
-Sophisticated electronics in the indicator/control panel and the MAC-20 provide state of the art accuracy and convenience, while simple connections allow for easy removal and replacement for transportation or service.
+Sophisticated electronics in the indicator/control panel and the MAC-21 provide state of the art accuracy and convenience, while simple connections allow for easy removal and replacement for transportation or service.
 All covers are removable, allowing easy access to all internal components.
 An internal relay panel located just under the top panel contains most of the circuitry, facilitating service and maintenance.
 The rear panel may be removed for access to input fuses, control fuses, and the SCR board.
-A large bottom-mounted fan provides airflow to the transformer and output bus.
+A fan with air filter provides airflow to the transformer and output bus.
 The cabinet is designed with no protruding components on the sides, so it can be navigated through narrow doorways without problems.
-The input jacks and voltage switch are protected by being mounted on a recessed rear panel.